If you have not already planned out your proposed web site start by doing it now.

 Note how the actual link is the same in both text and image methods.

 In this case a link to an anchor, but links to external sites or to other pages on your own site are the same as a text version.

-Links have a typical appearance, and this appeance can change depending on the link state.
+Links have a typical default appearance, being underlined and a colour depending on the link state.
 The 4 states are:

-The appearance of the link can be altered for these 4 states and you will learn how to do this in a style sheet.
+The appearance of the link can be altered in CSS for these 4 states and you will learn how to do this in a style sheet.

 Probably one of the best features of the web is the ability to link.
 Linking allows you to click on one spot on a page and be:

 Web sites consist of one or more pages.

 Pages contain code that allows the user to easily move (navigate) around the site or page.

 There are many ways of achieving this, which will learn in this lesson.